Abhinav-c2004/Calculator/README.md

 3. Make your changes.
 4. Submit a pull request with a description of your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

 ## Acknowledgments

 - [Rubik Font](https://fonts.google.com/specimen/Rubik) and [Work Sans Font](https://fonts.google.com/specimen/Work+Sans) for typography.
 - Inspiration from various open-source calculator projects.

-## Contact

-For any questions or feedback, please open an issue on the GitHub repository or contact [biswajithemram753@gmail.com].